DOI:

 3.1.
 Structure and swelling properties of annealed PVA samples

 The FTIR spectra of PVA films annealed at various temperatures are shown in Fig. 1a.
 It is obvious that with the annealing temperature increasing, the absorbance of intermolecular order (i.e., crystal-sensitive band, 1142 cm−1) of PVA41,42 becomes more intense slightly, while the stretching vibration of C–O (ν(C–O)) at 1046 cm−1 is fading, these phenomena mean that the annealing treatment enhances the interaction between PVA molecular segments.
 There still exist weak peaks of the bending vibration of hydroxyl (δ(–OH, H2O)) at 1660 cm−1 related to bound water in all samples undergone heat treatment, which suggests the residual bound water cannot be removed completely.
-Compared with the other samples, PVA annealed at 130 °C appears an obvious characteristic peak of the conjugated double bonds (C[double bond, length as m-dash]C) at 1560 cm−1, indicating the occurrence of the thermal degradation.43 Moreover, when the annealing temperature increases, the crystalline peak at 2θ = 19.57° corresponding to the (10[1 with combining macron]) (101) doublet44 shifts to a higher Bragg angle gradually (as shown in Fig. 1b), which manifests the perfection of PVA crystal structure.
+Compared with the other samples, PVA annealed at 130 °C appears an obvious characteristic peak of the conjugated double bonds (CC) at 1560 cm−1, indicating the occurrence of the thermal degradation.43 Moreover, when the annealing temperature increases, the crystalline peak at 2θ = 19.57° corresponding to the (10) (101) doublet44 shifts to a higher Bragg angle gradually (as shown in Fig. 1b), which manifests the perfection of PVA crystal structure.
 The dependence of crystallinity and water absorption of PVA films on the annealing temperature shows in Fig. 1c.
 With the increase of annealing temperature, the crystallinity of PVA increases while the water absorption decreases remarkably.
 However, Kojima45 systematically investigated the permeability of water in the casting PVA films annealed, and found that the crystallinity of dry PVA membranes was not affected by the annealing treatment, whereas the degree of hydration changed significantly.
 Therefore, the effects of the pre-annealing treatment on the water absorption and the formation of PVA–iodine complexes will be discussed in detail in the next sections.
 Considering the chemical structure stability and the water absorption of samples, PVA films annealed at 50, 100, and 120 °C were selected for further study.

-Fig. 1 (a) FTIR spectra and (b) XRD patterns of PVA films annealed at different temperatures; (c) effects of the annealing treatment on crystallinity and water absorption.
+| Fig. 1 (a) FTIR spectra and (b) XRD patterns of PVA films annealed at different temperatures; (c) effects of the annealing treatment on crystallinity and water absorption. | |

 3.2.
 Diffusion of water molecules into the PVA films

 By means of the time-resolved ATR-FTIR instrument (illustrated in Fig. 2a), the diffusion behavior of water molecules into the annealed PVA films was conducted to explain that samples with higher annealing temperatures possess lower water absorption.
 Fig. 2b shows that I2/KI solution has the same characteristic peaks as deionized water, which suggests that the effects of I2 and KI on bulk water molecules are minimal.
 Meanwhile, the bands presenting in the range of 3750–2950 cm−1 are assigned to the coupling bands of stretching vibration of hydroxyl groups in PVA and water, while 1750–1500 cm−1 represents δ(–OH, water).
-All IR bands were listed in Table S3, and the peaks belonging to PVA at 1141 cm−1 and 916 cm−1 (i.e., inter- and intramolecular order) were of major concern in this experiment.
+All IR bands were listed in Table S3,† and the peaks belonging to PVA at 1141 cm−1 and 916 cm−1 (i.e., inter- and intramolecular order) were of major concern in this experiment.

-Fig. 2 (a) The schematic device of the time-resolved ATR-FTIR instrument; (b) FTIR spectra of deionized water, I2/KI solution, and dry PVA film.
+| Fig. 2 (a) The schematic device of the time-resolved ATR-FTIR instrument; (b) FTIR spectra of deionized water, I2/KI solution, and dry PVA film. | |

 As shown in Fig. 3a–c, the time-resolved ATR-FTIR spectra of PVA films annealed at different temperatures shows the same trend during the water diffusion.
 With the diffusion time increasing, the absorbance of 1141 cm−1 and 916 cm−1 decreased, while that in the range of 3750–2950 cm−1 and 1750–1500 cm−1 increased significantly.
 This result suggests that water molecules penetrate into the microvoids of PVA films,46 and then interact with the hydroxyl groups in PVA chains.
 Finally, the strong interaction between PVA segments is destroyed, which results in the enhancive freedom of PVA chains and the decrease of the inter- and intramolecular ordered structures remarkably.
 Besides, the peak at 1660 cm−1 corresponding to δ(–OH, water) shifts to lower wavenumber, indicating the increase of free water molecules with weak hydrogen bonds in the final equilibrium state.
 To further distinguish the stages of water molecules diffusion clearly, we directly employed the contour maps to describe the absorbance (Fig. 3a′–c′).
 According to the variation of absorbance, the diffusion time was divided into three regions with the blue dashed lines as boundaries.
 Because the penetration depth of IR incident light (∼0.5 μm) is much less than the thickness of samples (75 μm, as shown in Fig. 2a), Region I is defined as the diffusion of water molecules outside the detection range, which is proved by the unchanged signal intensity of water.
 Drastic variation in absorbance suggests that Region II represents the diffusion process of water within the detection range.
 The absorbance of Region III keeps the same, which is a symbol of diffusion equilibrium.

-Fig. 3 Time-resolved ATR-FTIR spectra and the corresponding contour maps during water diffusion into PVA films, (a) and (a′) for PVA-50; (b) and (b′) for PVA-100; (c) and (c′) for PVA-120.
+| Fig. 3 Time-resolved ATR-FTIR spectra and the corresponding contour maps during water diffusion into PVA films, (a) and (a′) for PVA-50; (b) and (b′) for PVA-100; (c) and (c′) for PVA-120. | |

 The time dependence of the absorbance of δ(–OH, H2O, 1639 cm−1) for all samples is presented in Fig. 4a, and show that the time of both Region I and Region II rises with the pre-annealing temperature increasing.
-Herein, to better understand the interactions between PVA and water molecules during the water diffusion, two-dimensional correlation spectroscopy (2DCOS) with enhancing spectral resolution was conducted.46–48 The range of 3750–2950 cm−1 in Region II was selected for 2D correlation analysis, and the results of PVA-50 are represented in Fig. 4c and d (the others are shown in Fig. S4).
+Herein, to better understand the interactions between PVA and water molecules during the water diffusion, two-dimensional correlation spectroscopy (2DCOS) with enhancing spectral resolution was conducted.46–48 The range of 3750–2950 cm−1 in Region II was selected for 2D correlation analysis, and the results of PVA-50 are represented in Fig. 4c and d (the others are shown in Fig. S4†).
 From the asynchronous contour maps, we determined that the broad peak ν(–OH, PVA + H2O) in the 1D ATR-FTIR spectra is overlapped by eight single bands.
-According to the Noda rules,49,50 we conclude that the specific sequence orders of bands mentioned above is 3698, 3719 > 3128 > 3453 > 3569, 3593, 3618, and 3651 cm−1 (the detailed analysis shown in Fig. S4).
-Therefore, the process of water diffusion into PVA films can be described as following (the schematic mechanism shown in Fig. S5): free water molecules with very weak hydrogen bonds first enter the PVA matrix, and then bulk water with strong hydrogen bonds penetrates into microvoids (i.e., the free volume) of the PVA matrix.
+According to the Noda rules,49,50 we conclude that the specific sequence orders of bands mentioned above is 3698, 3719 > 3128 > 3453 > 3569, 3593, 3618, and 3651 cm−1 (the detailed analysis shown in Fig. S4†).
+Therefore, the process of water diffusion into PVA films can be described as following (the schematic mechanism shown in Fig. S5†): free water molecules with very weak hydrogen bonds first enter the PVA matrix, and then bulk water with strong hydrogen bonds penetrates into microvoids (i.e., the free volume) of the PVA matrix.
 With time increasing, the confined bulk water splits into smaller water clusters, and the clusters interact with hydroxyls in the PVA chains, resulting in the weakening of not only the hydrogen bonds between water molecules but also the interaction between PVA segments.
 The PVA films finally reach a diffusion equilibrium state.

-Fig. 4 (a) The absorbance of δ(–OH, H2O, 1660 cm−1) as a function of diffusion time; (b) the varied spectra of Region II extracted from PVA-50 in the range of 3750–2950 cm−1; (c) synchronous and (d) asynchronous two-dimensional correlation spectroscopy (2DCOS) contour maps of PVA-50 calculated from spectra shown in (b), with the red for positive peaks and the blue for negative ones.
+| Fig. 4 (a) The absorbance of δ(–OH, H2O, 1660 cm−1) as a function of diffusion time; (b) the varied spectra of Region II extracted from PVA-50 in the range of 3750–2950 cm−1; (c) synchronous and (d) asynchronous two-dimensional correlation spectroscopy (2DCOS) contour maps of PVA-50 calculated from spectra shown in (b), with the red for positive peaks and the blue for negative ones. | |

 Based on the diffusion mechanism, we can draw the following conclusion that the time of Region I and Region II is determined by the free volume and intermolecular forces of the PVA matrix together.
 Therefore, Fig. 4a indicates that PVA films annealed at the higher temperatures possess the smaller free volume and the stronger interaction (i.e., intermolecular hydrogen bonds interaction) between PVA chains, which leads to the longer time of Region I and Region II.
 Moreover, these will result in the poor water absorption and mobility of PVA segments in the equilibrium swelling state.